medialab/aime-core/presentation.md

 There is (almost) no difference/distance between the **represented** structure and the **db** structure

-Finally, we can opened up the database *creation* process
+Finally, we can open up the database *creation* process

 ===